-When most patients undergo a routine surgery, are admitted to a hospital or visit a doctor’s office there are positive outcomes and patients leave healthy and whole.
-Unfortunately, not all medical care has positive outcomes, and sometimes medical care can go terribly wrong.
+When most patients undergo routine surgery, are admitted to a hospital, or visit a doctor’s office, there are positive outcomes, and patients leave healthy and whole.
+Unfortunately, not all medical care has positive outcomes, and sometimes, medical care can go terribly wrong.

 According to the Centers for Disease Control and Prevention 2015 survey, 86 percent of adult Americans, and 93 percent of children had some contact with a health professional during the year.
 In 2011 alone, there were more than 990 million physician office visits and nearly 126 million hospital visits.